-Figure II plots four measures of wage dispersion for full time males: the standard deviation of log wages (including imputed wages for censored observations), the gap in log wages between the 80th and 20th percentiles, the gap between the 80th and 50th percentiles, and the gap between the 50th and 20th percentiles.
-To facilitate comparisons we normalize the gap measures by dividing by the corresponding percentile gaps of a standard normal variate.
-17 If log wages were normally distributed, the normalized gaps and the standard deviation would all be equal.
-While this is evidently not the case, the trends in the standard deviation and the normalized gaps are quite similar.
+Figure II plots four measures of wage dispersion for full-time males: the standard deviation of log wages (including imputed wages for censored observations), the gap in log wages between the 80th and 20th percentiles, the gap between the 80th and 50th percentiles, and the gap between the 50th and 20th percentiles.
+To facilitate comparisons we normalize the gap measures by dividing by the corresponding percentile gaps of a standard normal variate.17 If log wages were normally distributed, the normalized gaps and the standard deviation would all be equal.
+Though this is evidently not the case, the trends in the standard deviation and the normalized gaps are quite similar.
 In particular, the standard deviation rose by 15 log points from 1985 to 2009, the (normalized) 80-20 gap rose by 16 log points, the 80-50 gap rose by 15 log points, and the 50-20 gap rose by 18 log points.
-Since the gap measures are unaffected by censoring, these similarities suggests that our imputation procedure does not lead to major biases in estimating the change in wage dispersion over time.
+Because the gap measures are unaffected by censoring, these similarities suggest that our imputation procedure does not lead to major biases in estimating the change in wage dispersion over time.
 Another notable feature of the data in Figure II is that the growth rates in all four measures of inequality increased in the mid-1990s.
-For example, the growth rate of the standard deviation of log
+For example, the growth rate of

-16Dustmann, Ludsteck, and Schönberg [2009] present an extensive robustness analysis in which they evaluate several alternatives to their basic Tobit imputation models, and conclude that they give similar results.
-We conducted our own validation exercise by taking data for younger men with apprenticeship training (who have censoring rates under 1%), artificially censoring the data at thresholds such that 10, 20, 30, or 40 percent of the observations were censored, applying the same Tobit models used in our main analysis to these samples, imputing the upper tail observations in each sample, and then re-estimating trends in the dispersion of wages.
-The results, summarized in the online Appendix, suggest that use of imputed wages leads to a slight upward bias in the measured variance of wages in each year, but no bias in the measured trend in inequality.
+16. Dustmann, Ludsteck, and Schönberg (2009) present an extensive robustness analysis in which they evaluate several alternatives to their basic Tobit imputation models and conclude that they give similar results.
+We conducted our own validation exercise by taking data for younger men with apprenticeship training (who have censoring rates under 1%), artificially censoring the data at thresholds such that 10%, 20%, 30%, or 40% of the observations were censored, applying the same Tobit models used in our main analysis to these samples, imputing the upper tail observations in each sample, and then reestimating trends in the dispersion of wages.
+The results, summarized in the Online Appendix, suggest that use of imputed wages leads to a slight upward bias in the measured variance of wages in each year, but no bias in the measured trend in inequality.

-17For example, we divide the 80-20 gap by $\Phi^{-1}(0.8) - \Phi^{-1}(0.2) = 1.683$, where Φ (.) represents the standard normal distribution function.
+17. For example, we divide the 80-20 gap by $\Phi^{-1}(0.8) - \Phi^{-1}(0.2) = 1.683$, where $\Phi(.)$ represents the standard normal distribution function.